 In the first year of the contract, CommTank responded to 31 alarm reports, but by the third year through the diligent efforts of CommTank and MWRA to identify and rectify deficiencies in the tank systems the number had been reduced to 16.

 ‘CommTank has had an underground storage tank maintenance and inspection contract with the MWRA since July 2014.
-During this time period they have provided a superior and cost effective level of service.
-We are highly satisfied with their work and look forward to working with them into the future.’
+During this time period, they have provided a superior and cost-effective level of service.
+We are highly satisfied with their work and look forward to working with them in the future.’